Monday 10 June 2019

 - Leni Zumas, Red Clocks, The Borough Press

-The judges for the 2019 Orwell Prize for Political Writing are chair – broadcaster Tom Sutcliffe, Sam Leith, Literary Editor of The Spectator, Desmond Elliott Prize winning author Preti Taneja and Dr. Xine Yao, Lecturer in American Literature to 1900 at University College London.
+The judges for the 2019 Orwell Prize for Political Fiction are chair – broadcaster Tom Sutcliffe, Sam Leith, Literary Editor of The Spectator, Desmond Elliott Prize winning author Preti Taneja and Dr. Xine Yao, Lecturer in American Literature to 1900 at University College London.

 The Orwell Prize for Political Fiction, sponsored by A. M. Heath and Richard Blair, has been established to reward outstanding novels and collections of short stories that illuminate major social and political themes, present or past, through the art of narrative.